Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 (We note that, as long as the value of the invariant $\sigma$ remains the same, we stay in the monomial case during the procedure above.
 We also note that in the middle of the procedure the invariant $\sigma$ may drop.
-If that happens, we are no longer in the monomial case.
-In that case, we go through the mechanism described in \S 4.2 with the reduced new value of $\sigma$ to reach the new monomial case.)
+If the latter happens, we are no longer in the monomial case.
+In this case, we go through the mechanism described in \S 4.2 with the reduced new value of $\sigma$ to reach the new monomial case.)